ecedreamer/dockerizing_zmq_devices/README.md

 CONSUMER: Sinks or Consumers(Workers) PULL the events from the sink port and process them further according to the functional requirements.

-### To make extremely fast streamer device, I have choosed pypy:3.9 as an image.
+### To make extremely fast streamer device, I have chosen pypy:3.9 as an image.
 To run these containers, go to the streamer folder in the terminal and type following command.
 ```
 $ docker compose up
 ```